AugustasV/zet/20221024104/README.md

-## Metrics
+# Metrics
-* Anomaly detection is to find patterns for errors detection
+* Anomaly detection is used to find patterns for error detection.
-* It's good to so proper hypthosesis when setuping those, proper testing
+* It's important to set up proper hypotheses and perform proper testing when using anomaly detection.
-* Run stress tests in night hours to know how much traffic system could handle, even on prod.
+* Run stress tests during off-peak hours to determine how much traffic the system can handle, even in production.
-*